 4.4.
 Limitations

 The main limitation of this work is that the oscillatory nanoindentation method assumes linear viscoelastic behaviour and hence is not suitable for determining the constitutive material behaviour of the cornea.
 However, it does have significant advantages over other quasi-static nanoindentation methods that have been used in other studies.
 Another limitation was that the number of indents per cornea was reduced in order minimise testing time.
-Finally, there is some of inaccuracy in corneal thickness values over 1100 µm, which arise due to a lack of accuracy of the pachymeter for thickness over this value.
+Finally, there is some inaccuracy in corneal thickness values over 1100 µm, which arise due to a lack of accuracy of the pachymeter for thickness over this value.
 Hence, a technique such as optical coherence tomography (OCT) would be useful for thickness measurements in future work.

 4.5.
 Conclusions